~ The mystery of evil ~

 the tree”, 1 Peter 2).

-A category of the population is deprived of this inner factor, which psychoanalyst
+A category of the population is deprived of this inner factor.
+Psychoanalyst

-Thus, the inner life-giver has died down (been overshadowed
+Thus, the inner life-giver has died down (overshadowed

-, in Asper’s terms).
-According to my analysis, personal “sins” must then remain projected on the outer world, preferably a dedicated scapegoat, who must be made to suffer.
+is Asper’s term).
+In my analysis, personal “sins” must then remain projected on the outer world, preferably on a dedicated scapegoat, who must be made to suffer.

 hooks for projection —